Age and metallicity of low-mass galaxies: from their centres to their stellar halos: Methodology

 We are particularly interested in analysing the stellar halos of these selected galaxies.
 Thus, it is important to define this substructure.
 We consider the same definition based on a spatial selection criterion as in \hyperref[T25ref]{T25}: stellar particles located outside an oblate region are considered to be part of the stellar halo.
 This region is defined such that the semi-major and intermediate axes are $a = b = 4 \, R_h$, where $R_h$ is the half-light radius.
 The surface of this ellipsoid is determined by the equation $(\frac{x}{4R_h})^2 + (\frac{y}{4R_h})^2 + (\frac{z}{c})^2 = 1$, where c is the semi-minor axis, and it was used as the inner limit of the stellar halo.
+The values of c obtained for the whole sample range from $1.94$ kpc to $7.46$ kpc, and they are listed in Table \ref{tab:properties}.
+We also list in Table \ref{tab:properties} the computed scale height of these galaxies, whose values range from 0.66 kpc to 1.66 kpc and are always lower than those of c, with a mean difference of $\sim 3.5$ kpc.
 All stellar particles bounded to the galaxy that are located outside of this ellipsoid and up to a distance of $10 \, R_{h}$ in all directions from its centre are considered as part of the stellar halo.

 Another crucial definition for this analysis is that of accreted particles.
 In this work, we define accreted particles as those stellar particles that originated from gas bounded to a different galaxy than the main one (i.e. a satellite galaxy or an external galaxy), regardless of the location of the satellite galaxy.
 In contrast, we define in situ particles as those stellar particles that were born from gas that was bound to the main galaxy, regardless of whether the gas was from the host galaxy or was provided by a gas-rich satellite during an interaction.